jhabib/midsmumbler/README.md

 Run the client using **python2.7**:
 * `python2.7 mumbler_client.py terminator 5`

+The mumbler might take a **few** seconds before printing out the results.

 NOTE:
 The client (mumbler_client.py) has a hard-coded server IP and port list that points to the public (eth1) IP addresses of the servers.
 Since these are public IPs you can run the client on your local machine as long as you have Python 2.7.9 and a few dependencies: requests, flask, flask-restful, sqlalchemy.
 You can pip install the dependencies.
 Essentially, anything that's an import in the mumbler_client.py should be available on your machine.